InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 Much like in Open Source projects, ask the host team if things are going nowhere even after trying to unblock yourself.
 The questions you ask and the answers you receive will help others coming after you solve the same issues.
 Make sure that your communication ends up in a searchable archive that is closely linked to the project itself.
+Should you see easy improvement opportunities to reach said goal if it is not reached yet, you could try to - very politely - suggest an improvement to your host team.
+Sometimes the status quo arises from pure happenstance and stays that way because no-one had a different idea or cared enough.
+Suggestions for improvement might be welcome in such cases.
 It doesn't do either side any good for you to spin forever on a problem that could be resolved in a few-minute conversation with someone more knowledgeable about the project.
 It's OK to ask for help.